open-neuroscience/open-neuroscience.github.io/content/en/authors/benjamin-paffhausen/_index.md

 ---
+title: Benjamin Paffhausen

-# Display name
+# Full name (for SEO)
+first_name: Benjamin
-name: Dr. Benjamin Paffhausen
+last_name: Paffhausen

 # Username (this should match the folder name)
 authors:
 - benjamin-paffhausen
 # Is this the primary user of the site?
 superuser: false
 # Role/position
-role: Benjamin Paffhausen
+role:

 # Organizations/Affiliations
 #organizations: